 And moving forward after your debt settlement, if you continue displaying good credit behavior, then your credit will slowly begin to improve as your old negative credit marks become less relevant.

-You should also take into consideration that if you currently have a high debt-to-income ratio, that fact alone may already be keeping you from having credit extended to you, even if your credit score is still good (for the time being).
+You should also consider that if you currently have a high debt-to-income ratio, that fact alone may already be keeping you from having credit extended to you, even if your credit score is still good (for the time being).